Nikole533/WHSTechNotes/journal.md

 Evidence: For example, when I use TikTok or Instagram, they see what videos I like, which ones I watch longer, or skip fast, and that helps them know what to show me.
 Also when I search on Google or ask things in ChatGPT, that info can be used to make better answers.
 Even when I click “I am not a robot” or pick images, I am giving info about how humans think.

 Reasoning: This shows I am not just a user, I am also part of how AI gets trained because my actions give real data.
 Companies use that so AI can get smarter and understand people better.
 Now I think a little more about what I do online, because even if it seems normal, I am still helping AI improve.

+# may 11, 2026

+I grew in confidence this school year.
+At the beginning of the year, I was shy and nervous to speak in class or ask questions.
+Over time, my teachers and friends helped me feel more comfortable and supported.
+One example of this change was when I gave a class presentation without being scared.
+I also started participating more in group activities and discussions.
+Now I feel more confident in myself and my abilities than I did at the start of the year.